DavidDenisov/Smart-Init/README.md

 - **over_train** generates the results for Figure 5 in the paper.
 - **plot** the code that generates the plots (besides Figure 5) and the values in the tables in the paper.

+### For initialization install the requirements, and add imagenetv2-top-images to test_extract.